bdjbray/smart-media-player/README.md

 # smart-media-player

 ## Summary
-A media player written with python.Users are able to use the player to play local video files.It supports multiple different video format.
+A media player written with python.Users are able to use the player to play local video files.It is able to tag all the contend automatically using machine learning.
+Users are able to search for videos with a particular content.

 ## Goals
-Basic goal:build a media player support the most common media format, users are able to check the videos that they watched recently</br>
+Basic goal:build a media player support most media format, tag the content of the video automatically and store the data in database.
+Users are able to search for any particular content they want.</br>
 Stretch goal:
 1. Users are able to share the video with their friends.
 2. The player could show the information about media.